Home / Blog / Silicone vs Rubber: Differences, Pros/Cons, and Best Applications

 What Is Silicone?
 Material Structure and Key Characteristics

 Silicone is not the traditional rubber.
-It is hydrocarbon-free synthetic elastomer that has a backbone of siloxane (Si-O-Si), that provides it with certain inorganic properties that other carbon-based polymers cannot possibly possess.
+It is a silicone rubber hydrocarbon-free synthetic elastomer that has a backbone of siloxane (Si-O-Si), that provides it with certain inorganic properties that other carbon-based polymers cannot possibly possess.

 It is this molecular structure that makes silicone elastic over an exceptionally broad temperature range and ozone and UV light degradation are significantly deterred over a broader temperature range than with nearly all other organic rubbers.